mkgraiitr/machineLearning/README.md

 # machineLearning
-The repository is created to keep Machine Learning examples delivered in AI and ML sessions
+The repository is created to host Machine Learning examples delivered in AI and ML sessions